-Valuation or value means, as applied to a building, the estimated cost to construct or replace the building in kind.
+Valuation or value means, as applied to a building, the estimated cost to construct or replace the building in kind, or in the correct context, may mean the fair market value of a structure.

 Variance.
 A variance shall mean relief granted from certain terms of this chapter.
 The relief granted shall be only to the extent as expressly allowed by this chapter and may be either an allowable exemption from certain provision(s) or a relaxation of the strict, literal interpretation of certain provision(s).
 Any relief granted shall be in accordance with the provisions as set forth in section 24-65 of this chapter, and such relief may be subject to conditions as set forth by the City of Atlantic Beach.